-- · Sleep is disabled under any of the following conditions.

-- In the PLAY mode

-- While the camera is connected to a computer or other device

-- During a slideshow

-- During Auto Shutter standby

-- During "NAF Tracking"

-- During Voice Recording playback or recording

-- During movie recording and playback

-- When both sleep and Auto Power Off are turned on, Auto Power Off takes priority.
+- · Sleep is disabled under any of the following conditions. - In the PLAY mode - While the camera is connected to a computer or other device - During a slideshow - During Auto Shutter standby - During "NAF Tracking" - During interval snapshot or interval movie recording - During Voice Recording playback or recording - During movie recording and playback - When both sleep and Auto Power Off are turned on, Auto Power Off takes priority.